Carson Kelly Player Props: Diamondbacks vs. Blue Jays

 Blue Jays Pitching Rankings

-- The Blue Jays pitching staff is first in the league with a collective 9.7 strikeouts per nine innings.
+- The Blue Jays pitching staff ranks third in the league with a collective 9.6 strikeouts per nine innings.

-- The Blue Jays' 3.83 team ERA ranks eighth among all league pitching staffs.
+- The Blue Jays have a 3.81 team ERA that ranks sixth across all league pitching staffs.

-- Blue Jays pitchers combine to rank 23rd in baseball in home runs given up (118 total, 1.3 per game).
+- Blue Jays pitchers combine to give up 118 total home runs at a rate of 1.3 per game (to rank 23rd in the league).

+- Kikuchi (7-3) takes the mound for the Blue Jays in his 19th start of the season.
+He has a 4.24 ERA in 93 1/3 innings pitched, with 96 strikeouts.

+- The lefty last appeared on Friday, July 7 against the Chicago White Sox, when he threw five innings, allowing four earned runs while giving up eight hits.

 © 2023 Data Skrive.
 All rights reserved.